-Later, the surviving crew members discover Ash – who has been passing as human until this point – is an android.
-Not only that, but he violates Asimov’s ‘First Law of robotics’: don’t cause or allow harm to humans.
+The film’s twist is that Ash – who has been passing as human until this point – is an android.
+Not only that, but he violates the First Law of robotics: don’t cause or allow harm to humans.

 As ordered by the Nostromo’s commercial directors, Ash reroutes the ship with the sole intention of catching the xenomorph.
-His instructions are to treat the crew as expendable – and he carries that out to the letter.
+His instructions are to treat the crew as expendable, and he carries that out to the letter.

 Arguably, there’s a chain of command which shields the real murderers.
 Ash uses the weapon, but under the command of the ship’s commercial directors.
 In other words, they kill the crew by remote control.

 This theme is common across the Alien franchise (and Jaws).
 Profits ahead of people leads to destruction.
 Or, in other words, capitalism kills.

 Sigourney Weaver was relatively unknown when originally cast as Ripley.
 Much later, she shared co-lead with Holly Hunter in Copycat (1995).
 What’s interesting is the way Alien foreshadows some of the genre patterns of the later film – which is about a serial killer.

 Isolation is a key theme in both movies.
 In Copycat, Weaver’s character has agoraphobia and can’t leave her apartment.
 This leaves her a sitting duck for the serial killer.
 In Alien, the crew launch into space with the xenomorph already onboard, turning their escape route into a dead end.

 Later, Ripley tries to blow up the ship – an act which traps her in even closer proximity with the alien.
 The film’s ending exactly replicates the earlier escape attempt, but on a smaller scale.
 This ramps up the tension considerably, because now there is literally nowhere to run.